All ‘Destiny’ Old Raids Will Be Upgraded For ‘Age Of Triumph’ With Tweaks, Loot

 The Featured Raid will take place in Crota’s End for the first week followed by Vault of Glass in week two and King’s Fall during the third week.
 Wrath of the Machine will complete the rotation for the fourth week.

 While the King’s Fall raid already has challenges, Bungie has added more to it.
 There will be new item rewards, for example, plus new armor with an additional ornament slot and new ornaments to obtain.
-The developer also said veteran players will “experience new things” and other discoveries.
+The developer is also said veteran players will “experience new things” and other discoveries.

 As previously covered, older raid weapons like Fatebringer will return.
 Bungie did confirm the elemental primaries like the hand cannon and Vex Mythoclast will be re-introduced to Destiny with this last update to the game.
-More details will be shared in one of the future live streams.
+More details will be shared in one of the future livestreams.

 Meanwhile, the Age of Triumph record book was also covered in detail.
-There are 12 pages of milestones to unlock, with each page containing its own theme.
+There are 12 pages of milestones to unlock with each page containing its own theme.
 The first page contains the record book progress unlocks followed by pages for Commemoration, Story, each of the three sub-classes, the Crucible, Raids, Collections, Wanderer, Allegiances, and Trials of Osiris.

 There are seven experience ranks for players to earn unlock rewards.
 The first six are emblems and the seventh is a special offer to purchase a t-shirt from the Bungie Store.